owens2727/Towens2727.github.io/_posts/2020-01-28-minimizing-boilerplate-in-redux-reducers.md

 Even though the action types are different across the three reducers, we clearly have some redundant patterns that could be abstracted.
 If, down the line, we made updates to how to-do lists are handled, we'd have to update all three reducers, which is a recipe for disaster.

-So how can we maintain these three independent lists while re-using common logic?
+So how can we maintain these three independent lists while reusing common logic?

 We introduce a function that *returns a reducer*.
 Since reducers are functions themselves, this is a function that returns a function.

-*(note: lots of powerful Javascript patterns rely on fuctions that return functions.
+*(note: lots of powerful Javascript patterns rely on functions that return functions.
 Some involve functions that return functions that return functions.
 Yuck.
 In these cases, it's often helpful to give certain function types a name that indicates what they're responsible for.
 Here, we have a **reducer creator** that returns a **reducer**.)*

 ```javascript
 const todoListReducerCreator = () => {